 - Solo Performance

 - Group Performance

 - Structure of pieces of music

 - Aural Skills (listening skills designed to improve the student's ability to play and perform music)

 - Performance techniques

 - The language of music

-- Music ICT using various software packages
+- Music technology using various software packages

-- Performing for different audiences in a various situations
+- Performing for different audiences in various environments

 - Master class

-- Research assignments

 - Analysis of musical scores and the music being played as a group in class

 - Rehearsing in groups

 - Exploration of style and the language of music

 - Listening

 - Transcribing rhythms, melodies and chords

-- Learning new musical concepts
+- · Learning new musical concepts

-- Preparation for a major recital

-This subject can lead to studying Music Performance (Extension) in Semester two.
+This subject can lead to studying VCE Music in Years 11 and 12.
 Studying Music can also lead to a variety of post-secondary education in both the TAFE and University sectors.
 Many careers utilise the skills developed in the subject, including teaching, musical theatre, music journalist/critic, live theatre, music recording and production, television, composing and film.